Hell of a Summer: Plot

-Tensions skyrocket after an ouija board reading (along with adamant reasoning from Ezra) which deduces that Jason is the killer.
-Bobby, believing that he killed everyone due to their attractiveness, ties him up.
+Tensions skyrocket after a Ouija board reading (along with adamant reasoning from Ezra) which deduces that Jason is the killer.
+Bobby, believing that he killed everyone due to their attractiveness, and being jealous that he wasn't killed, ties him up.
 Claire saves Jason and the two escape into the woods.
 Claire and Jason find John and Kathy's bodies and Claire wants to flee the property, but Jason decides to rush back to save the counselors instead.
 Claire leaves the area in hopes of finding help.
 While the rest of the counselors search for assistance, Noelle is stabbed and subsequently murdered by having her head bashed in with a rock.
 Two killers appear, each with an identical outfit and mask.

 The killers, revealed to be Demi and Mike, began the killing spree as a ploy for media success and internet fame.
 The unaware Chris barges into their room, and the two join the group, hiding their identities.
 Jason arrives and is knocked out by Mike.
 Meanwhile, Ezra is murdered after the killer breaks his leg so he can't run then swings an axe into his head.
 One of the killers is seen putting a bloody knife into Jason's hand, who is knocked out, to get his fingerprints.
 Chris narrowly escapes one of the killers and regroups with Shannon, but Bobby is chased by Mike into a cabin.
 Claire, who decided to stay behind to rescue Jason, smashes a bottle onto Mike's head.

 A lengthy scuffle ensues between Bobby and Mike, and amidst the altercation, the cabin is set ablaze.
 Bobby eventually stabs Mike in the throat, killing him, but is stabbed in the abdomen.
 Meanwhile, Claire, armed with a bow and arrow, discovers Jason tied to a chair with Demi holding a knife to his throat.
 Jason repeats an earlier archery lesson, and Claire shoots an arrow into Demi's eye.
 Claire stomps the arrowhead into her skull before running away with Jason.
 He saves Bobby from the burning cabin, letting him know he won't die from his stab wound.

-The remaining survivors — Chris, Bobby, Shannon, Claire, and Jason — all join together.
-Shannon affirms her love for Chris while Jason and Claire share a kiss, effectively rekindling their relationship.
+The remaining survivors — Chris, Bobby, Shannon, Claire, and Jason — all join.
+Shannon affirms her love for Chris while Jason and Claire share a kiss.